deepakrock07/Pathfinding-Visualiser/README.md

 # Pathfinding-Visualiser-Project

 This is a Project which will visualize different PathFinding Algorithms.
-This project is available on https://karan-gandhi.github.io/Pathfinding-Visualiser-Project/

 ## Meet the various algorithms
 ### Pathfinding Algorithms
 #### Astar